|Mini Kuchen bottoms and tops|

 Place cooled blackberry filling into a quart-size zip top bag.
 Snip about 1/4-inch or so off one corner and squeeze about 1 1/2 teaspoons of filling into the center of each prepared muffin cup.
 If the filling gets stuck, gently squeeze out the "blockage" at the tip and continue.
 Top each with another rounded teaspoonful of the butter/flour mixture.

 Bake in preheated oven at 350°F for 18-22 minutes until light brown on top and sides.
+When kuchen come out of the oven, check to see if the filling has bubbled out and made contact with the pan.
+If it has, with a knife, gently push the oozed filling away from the pan.
+If you skip this step, some of your kuchen will shred upon releasing them from the pan.
 Allow kuchens to cool about 10 minutes in the pans and then place an inverted wire rack over the top, and using oven mitts to protect you from the hot pan, invert kuchens onto the wire rack.
 Cool kuchens completely on the wire rack, or serve warm with ice cream.

 Makes 48 mini kuchens

-- 12 oz. frozen blackberries (raspberries are great too)
+- 12 oz. frozen blackberries (Frozen raspberries and berry mixes work great too.)

 - 1/4 cup sugar